sbernasek/flyeye/docs/_sources/start.rst.txt

 ..
 Note::
    The initial release of the **NU FlyEye** platform only supports RGB image stacks.
-The available reporter colors are thus limited to 'red', 'green', and 'blue'.
+The available reporter colors are thus limited to red, green, and blue.
 One of these reporter colors must be reserved for a nuclear marker in order to facilitate segmentation via **FlyEye Silhouette**.
 This leaves at most two reporter colors available for measuring target gene expression in any one experiment.

 Data Requirements